 Throughout the term you'll have the opportunity to learn and practice important hands-on lab skills.
 You'll be assessed on your proficiency in these skills during the in-person Lab Practical at the end of the term.

-- The Lab Practical is worth 8% and is completed individually. - You will have access to your Lab Notebook and a standard calculator during the Lab Practical.
+- · The Lab Practical is completed individually. - You will have access to your Lab Notebook and a standard calculator during the Lab Practical.